OxygenDragon/solder-joint-detection/README.md

 - Note

   - If the scene is too dark for you, you could alway adjust the **variable resistor** on the board to adjust the light for better inferencing environment
+  - You could adjust the image region by controlling the joystick, the supported direction is *up*, *down*, *left*, *right*, with high threshold to glitch

 ## Hardware / Software Setup